bpl-imperial/bpl-imperial.github.io/_team/chocolate-chip-cookies.md

 ---
 title: "Dr Ravinash Krishna Kumar"
 image:
-  path: /assets/images/chocolate-chip-cookies-lg.jpg
+  path: /assets/images/rkk.jpg
-  thumbnail: /assets/images/chocolate-chip-cookies-400x200.jpg
+  thumbnail: /assets/images/rkk-400x200.jpg
   caption: "Photo from [Pexels](https://www.pexels.com)"
 ---

-**Group Leader, EPSRC Open Fellow and Lecturer (Assistant Professor) in Synthetic Biology**
+**Group Leader**, EPSRC Open Fellow and Lecturer (Assistant Professor) in Synthetic Biology

 The traditional recipe combines a dough composed of butter and both brown and white sugar with semi-sweet chocolate chips.
 Variations include recipes with other types of chocolate as well as additional ingredients such as nuts or oatmeal.